Our Insights

 What is an energy tariff?

 An energy tariff is the way an energy provider charges a customer for their gas and electricity usage.
-The two most common types of tariffs are fixed and variable rates.
+The two most common types of tariffs offer fixed or variable rates.

 • How much peace of mind you want over the price you pay